 Advertising costs are recorded as expenses when incurred.
-Advertising costs totaled \$21,175 and \$1,282 for the years ended December 31, 2022 and 2021, respectively.
+Advertising costs totaled \$15,360 and \$21,175 for the year ended December 31, 2023 and 2022, respectively.

 Functional Allocation of Expenses

 The costs of program and supporting services activities have been summarized on a functional basis in the Statement of Activities.
 The Statement of Functional Expenses present the natural classification detail of expenses by function.
 Certain categories of expenses are attributable to both program services and supporting activities.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
 Allocated costs include salaries and wages, benefits, and payroll taxes, which are allocated on the basis of estimates of time and effort, and depreciation, rent, utilities, supplies, and other occupancy related costs, which are allocated on a usage of building basis.